C3BI-pasteur-fr/unix-training/unix-II/source/Searching_And_Filtering.rst

 -----

-build and execute command lines from standard input xargs reads items from the standard input, delimited by blanks or newlines, and executes the command with any initial-arguments followed by items read from standard input.
+build and execute command lines from standard input xargs executes the command with any initial-arguments followed by items read from standard input.

+Do not forget to add -l to process standard input line by line

 ::